A simple board game with me can get heated. Vicious. Brutal.

 At the start of the game at least.
 Early in the game, you want to be out on the streets, buying properties, putting houses on your properties etc. You know the drill – I’ve taught you well by now!

 BUT as the game progresses, it’s not a terrible idea to stay in jail a little longer (as long as possible in fact) because if you’re on the board, moving around, chances are you’ll land on a property and owe someone else big rent.
-So, kick back, enjoy your time in there and hope the other players land on YOUR properties instead.
+So, kick back, enjoy your time in there.

 Good luck, my friend,

 PS – If you’d like my strategies for other things, like, say how to actually get out the door for a run when you’ve got kids, I’d recommend popping your name on the list for my new running program for Mums!
-It launches next Feb.
+The next round opens in June.
 Pop your name on the list here and I’ll keep you updated!